Zurc/testgrunt_b/README.md

 Basic structure for a web app:

-  HTML
+  HTML,
-  SASS as CSS preprocessor
+  SASS as CSS preprocessor,
   JS

   Grunt is used to automate tasks, at the moment: